Sdcrouse/careers-opening-the-line-of-communication/README.md

 Copy and paste these scenarios in your Google doc, and below each one, write the email you would send to that person.

-**Submit** your assignment to careerprep@flatironschool.com.
+**Email** your assignment to your coach.
+You'll be assigned a coach once you're through ~75% of the full stack web track so if you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to technical curriculum.
+Once you have a coach, you can start submitting assignments.

 Remember in the subject line to include your name and this specific assignment.

 In this case, your email subject line will be “”Your Name” + Opening the Line of Communication”